MrAlexSee/sopang/README.md

 * End-to-end tests are located in the `end_to_end_tests` folder and they can be run using the `run_tests.sh` script in that folder.

 * Performance testing tools are located in the `performance_tests` folder, see below for details.

+* Python prototypes are located in the `prototypes` folder.

 * Python tools are located in the `scripts` folder, see below for details.